 Each conversation provides our Grow Ensemble team with endless discussion of new information and interesting viewpoints we glean from our guests.
 In this post (and the two-part podcast episode that goes along with it) we want to highlight (a few) of those lessons and insights.

-Whether you want to hear from the CEOs of some of the world’s most successful socially responsible businesses, small business leaders making massive waves in their industry, or Executive Directors from entrepreneurial nonprofit organizations influencing widespread positive change, the gang’s all here!
+Whether you want to hear from the CEOs of some of the world’s most successful sustainable businesses, small business leaders making massive waves in their industry, or Executive Directors from entrepreneurial nonprofit organizations influencing widespread positive change, the gang’s all here!

 The businesses you’ll see (or hear) here, aren’t just running a Corporate Social Responsibility (CSR) program to check the boxes on “social good.”
 These businesses and business people have integrated positive social change and impact into their core of how they do business and how they show up in the world.